Sydney-Informatics-Hub/hello-nextflow/docs/day2/05_scale.md

 # 2.5 Scaling to multiple samples

-Next, we will amend the workflow to take in multiple paired-end reads, do some profiling and optimisation.
+Now that we have a working pipeline on a single-sample, we will update it to take multiple samples and introduce Nextflow concepts that help with understanding and profiling the pipeline.

 ## 2.5.1 Adding samples to the samplesheet

+Recall that the samplesheet is used to control which files/data are analysed by the workflow.

 !!! question "Exercise"

-    Add the `liver` and `lung` samples to `data/samplesheet.csv`.
+    Add the `liver` and `lung` samples to the samplesheet by editing `data/samplesheet.csv`.

+    ??? tip "Hint"

+        Copy the lines where the `gut` samples are defined, and replace the sample name with `liver` and `lung`.

     ??? note "Solution"